Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Challenges Overcome

-An early grep for `oval-def:definition` style tags returned nothing for `sshd_use_strong_ciphers`, which looked like the rule might not exist in the sle15 build at all.
+An early grep for `oval-def:definition` style tags returned nothing for `sshd_use_strong_ciphers`, which looked like the rule might exist in the sle15 build at all.
 Checking the actual tag prefix used in the built datastream showed the grep pattern itself was wrong, not the rule's presence.
 This was a useful reminder to verify a negative result before treating it as a real finding.

 ### What I'd Do Differently Next Time